BestTimesToVisit.com Logo

 Frequently Asked Questions

-When is the absolute best time to visit La Paz, Bolivia, if I want to avoid the rain but still experience vibrant local life?
+When is the absolute best time to visit La Paz, Bolivia, if I want to avoid the rain and still experience vibrant local life?

 For the sweet spot between dry weather and lively festivals, aim for the shoulder seasons: April to May or September to October.
-You'll dodge the heavy summer rains (December-February) and the biting cold of the peak dry season (June-August), while still catching plenty of local markets and community events.
-Plus, the crowds are usually a bit thinner, making for a more relaxed experience.
+You'll dodge the heavy summer rains (December-February) and the chilly, drier winter (June-August), while still catching plenty of local markets and perhaps even some pre-carnival buzz or post-holiday celebrations.
+The air is crisp, and the city feels alive without being overwhelmingly crowded.

 I've heard about the altitude in La Paz.
-What's your best advice for dealing with it without feeling miserable?
+What's the real deal, and how can I best prepare my body for it?

-Beyond the Witches' Market, what's a truly unique La Paz experience that most tourists miss?
+Beyond the Witches' Market, what's a truly unique cultural experience I shouldn't miss in La Paz?

 How many days do you need in La Paz, Bolivia?